Skip to content

 Note

-At the top of the list is a search field for reducing the number of displayed compositions.
+At the top of the list there is a search field for reducing the number of compositions displayed.

 Secondary connection slot

-Just to the left of the connection slot is a button representing two images with an inclined separation.
+Just to the left of the connection slot there is a button representing two images with a slash symbol.

-Clicking on this button brings up a secondary slot, whose outline is in a different color:
+Clicking on this button will bring up a secondary slot that is outlined in a different color:

-• The Main Slot is located on the right and is surrounded by blue.
+• The main slot is located on the right and is outlined in blue.

 Picture